-Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure
+Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure

 Keywords: Myocardial Infarction, Acute Coronary Syndrome, Stroke, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Diabetes Mellitus, Type 2, Fractures, Bone, Edema, Insulin Resistance, Peroxisome Proliferator-Activated Receptors, Hemoglobin A, Glycosylated, Cholesterol, Body Mass Index, Heart Failure, Oxazoles, Medical Futility, Triglycerides, Hospitalization